 Alice Ko, CPA, CA (Moderator)

-Alice Ko, CPA, CA, is the Director of Marketing Communications at Procurify.
+Alice Ko, CPA, CA, was the Director of Marketing Communications at Procurify.
 She launched her career in audit at KPMG before working in a number of different in-house accounting and finance roles across the US and Canada.
 Alice now bridges her background in audit, analytics, and finance to help B2B and tech organizations build strategic and scalable marketing and content plans with a focus on generating leads and meeting targets.
-Alice earned her professional accounting designation from KPMG in 2009.

 The key takeaways from the webinar